scullyio/scully/docs/scully-configuration.md

 ### distFolder

 `distFolder` - Path to the Angular application's dist folder.
 Scully takes the `angular.json` file's default path.
 This option can be modify according to the needs.
 This folder will be used by Scully during rendering.

+### hostFolder

+`hostFolder` The folder that is used to host the Angular distribution files, defaults to the distFolder.
+You can use this when changed the base-href with the Angular-CLI.
+Make sure the folders are matching the base-href settings, otherwise Scully will not be able to render your site.

 ### routes